gsstudios/Guideline/pages/01.basics/01.overview/01.sub-topic/chapter.md

 Seafile is a cloud server like Dropbox, Google Drive etc. ([Wikipedia link](https://en.wikipedia.org/wiki/Seafile)).

 Seafile is focused on synchronized files only.
-Seafile is very solid without any problems.
+Seafile is very solid without any major problems.
 No missing data, no corrupt data… .
 It’s doing what’s made for.
 The synchronization between your Devices is just working great.
 That’s the reason we chose it.

 ### Radicale